enthought/mayavi/docs/source/mayavi/misc.rst

 in the base directory of your checkout.
 You will need `sphinx <http://sphinx.pocoo.org/>`__ installed for that.
 The documentation is then built as an HTML documentation that you can find in the sub directory `build/docs/html/mayavi`.
-Once you are confortable with the modifications, just generate an SVN patch using::
+Once you are comfortable with the modifications, just generate an SVN patch using::

     svn diff > my_patch.patch